Compare Pet Travel Policies Easily

 • Up-to-date vaccination records.

 • Valid health certificate issued by a veterinarian including weight, size, and breed of the animal.
-Submit to reservation service at least 48 hours before departure.
+Send to the reservation service on or after 48 hours before departure.

 • Printed and completed waiver of responsibility and conditions for bringing a dog or cat into the cabin, to be presented at check-in.